 What is a Maintenance Planner expected to do?

 Maintenance planning has two connotations.
 The first is of a strategic nature involving the selection of maintenance strategies from among alternative courses of action, for the enterprise as a whole.
-It is, in effect, deciding in advance what maintenance types to use to manage the various operating risks of the organisation.
+It is, in effect, deciding in advance what maintenance types to use to manage the various operating risks of the organization.
 Planning at this level assumes that rational processes can be used to nominate resources and define appropriate future action which will produce the desired outcomes (www.unisa.edu.au/pas/qap/planning/glossary.asp).
 To me this is what the Maintenance Manager is responsible to do.

 The second view of maintenance planning is tactical in nature.
 It is takes a project management perspective and is the process of establishing the sequence and relationship of a series of actions and requirements prior to maintenance work commencing, along with procuring and providing the parts and resources needed to deliver the work plan.
 This is the meaning of maintenance planning that I use when I talk about a maintenance planner’s duties.

-This definition ties-in very well with the primary purpose of maintenance planning, which is to maximise ‘tool time’ of the maintenance crew.
+This definition ties-in very well with the primary purpose of maintenance planning, which is to maximize ‘tool time’ of the maintenance crew.
 (Keep the maintenance guys on the move straight from one job to the next.)
-This tactical work connects to the strategic work of the first definition by ensuring that the maintenance work performed delivers the organisation’s desired outcomes.
+This tactical work connects to the strategic work of the first definition by ensuring that the maintenance work performed delivers the organization’s desired outcomes.
 Hence the secondary purpose of maintenance planning is to ensure the trades do quality work by providing all the parts, tools, information, procedures and check testing needed to deliver a quality job.

 Scheduling is not planning.
 It is the setting of order and time for planned events.
-Scheduling involves taking decisions regarding the allocation of available capacity or resources (equipment, labour and space) to jobs, activities and tasks over time.
+Scheduling involves taking decisions regarding the allocation of available capacity or resources (equipment, labor and space) to jobs, activities and tasks over time.
 Scheduling thus results in a time-phased plan, or schedule of activities.
 The schedule indicates what is to be done, when, by whom and with what equipment.
 Scheduling seeks to achieve several conflicting objectives: high efficiency, low inventories and good customer service (scrc.ncsu.edu/public/DEFINITIONS/S.html).